 Sticky Five-Spice Chicken

-This sticky five-spice chicken is a 20-minute weeknight meal that’s the perfect dinner for busy days.
+This sticky five-spice chicken is a quick weeknight meal that’s the perfect dinner for busy days.
 Simply pan-fry your chicken and coat it with a delicious five-spice sauce, this dish goes perfectly with a warm bowl of rice and a side of veggies!

 Table of Contents

+When life happens, we sometimes find ourselves in a time crunch and are in need of a flavor-packed, satisfying meal.
 This five-spice chicken is the perfect recipe idea for those busy nights!

-It’s a quick-and-easy straight forward recipe: pan-fry your boneless chicken thighs, mix together the rich and savory five-spice sauce, add it to the pan to thicken up, then glaze it all over the chicken before serving.
+It’s a quick-and-easy, straight forward recipe: pan-fry your boneless chicken thighs, mix together the rich and savory five-spice sauce, add it to the pan to thicken up, then glaze it all over the chicken before serving.

 5-spice chicken